psychemedia/winter-tales/src/gawain_notes.md

 "And you, Sir Gawain do you have anything for me in return?"

 "Well, I, erm, I... yes, I do...
-I, erm" and he walked up to the Lord, and cupping his bearded chin in his hands, he.....[head forward once, twice] gave the Lord a kiss.
+I, erm" and, a little hesitantly, he walked up to the Lord, and cupping his bearded chin in his hands, he.....[head forward once, twice] gave the Lord a peck of a kiss.

 "Ooh, Gawain", said the Lord.
 "A fancy thing....
-But how ever did you come by it?"
+But, how ever did you come by it?"

-And Gawain, little sheepishly, denied him an answer.
+And Gawain, a little sheepishly, denies him an answer.
 "My Lord, that was *not* part of our agreement."

 "Surely not, surely not, you dark horse you..." said the Lord.
 And then they lounged by the fire, and feasted, and agreed to the same game again, on the morrow, each of their takings to be traded at the end of the day.

+*And that night they listened to stories from the West, from Ireland and Wales.
+Of...
+And you may have heard me tell those tales before, or you may not, or you may yet hear me tell them again, but I'm afraid that time is such that it does not let me tell them now.*

 And eventually they went to bed.
 Separately, just in case you were in any doubt...